jeremyandrews/Argus-app/memory-bank/activeContext.md

 ## Recent Changes

+- **Implemented Auto-Redirect for Empty Topics** (Completed):
+  - Resolved issue where users saw "No news is good news" when selecting a topic with no content:
+    - Problem: When a user selected a topic with no content, they would see an empty state view suggesting there was no news at all
+    - This created a suboptimal user experience, as content might be available in other topics
+  - Implementation details:
+    - Modified `applyTopicFilter` method in `NewsViewModel` to auto-redirect to "All" when a selected topic has no content:
+      ```swift
+      // Auto-redirect to "All" if no content is available for the selected topic
+      if filteredArticles.isEmpty && topic != "All" {
+          AppLogger.database.debug("No content for topic '\(topic)', auto-redirecting to 'All'")

+          // Revert to "All" topic
+          selectedTopic = "All"

+          // Save the preference
+          saveUserPreferences()

+          // Refresh with "All" topics
+          await refreshArticles()
+      }
+      ```
+    - Updated the empty state message in `NewsView+Extensions.swift` to provide better context during transition:
+      ```swift
+      // This case should rarely happen now due to auto-redirect,
+      // but include it for completeness
+      return "No articles found for topic '\(viewModel.selectedTopic)'.
+Redirecting to All topics..."
+      ```
+  - Results:
+    - Users now automatically see content from "All" topics if their selected topic is empty
+    - Eliminates the confusing user experience of suggesting there's no news when content exists
+    - Maintains user preferences by saving the redirected selection to UserDefaults
+    - Provides clear logging for debugging purposes
+  - Key learnings:
+    - Smart defaults and automatic fallbacks can significantly improve user experience
+    - Always provide a path to content when possible instead of showing empty states
+    - Consider the full context of user selections when designing UI flows
+    - Small UX improvements can have a significant impact on overall app usability

+- **Simplified Related Content Implementation** (Completed):
+  - Streamlined and simplified the Related Content implementation using the same pattern as Engine Stats:
+    - Problem: The previous implementation used raw dictionaries with complex state management
+    - Approach: Refactored to use a structured data model with clean separation of concerns
+  - Implementation details:
+    - Created a dedicated `RelatedArticleData` struct to hold strongly-typed data:
+      ```swift
+      struct RelatedArticleData {
+          let title: String
+          let summary: String
+          let publishedDate: Date?
+          let category: String
+          let qualityScore: Int
+          let similarityScore: Double
+          let jsonURL: String

+          // Computed properties for formatting
+          var formattedDate: String {...}
+          var qualityDescription: String {...}
+          var similarityPercent: String {...}
+      }
+      ```
+    - Implemented a structured JSON parser (`parseRelatedArticlesJSON`) with proper error handling
+    - Created a dedicated view component (`RelatedArticlesView`) for displaying related articles
+    - Added a clean navigation flow with `loadRelatedArticle` function for handling article selection
+    - Used proper type-safe programming patterns throughout
+  - Results:
+    - Consistent implementation pattern between Engine Stats and Related Content sections
+    - Better type safety with structured data instead of raw dictionaries
+    - Clean separation between data, parsing, and UI components
+    - Improved maintainability with localized changes in modular components
+    - More predictable behavior and error handling
+  - Key learnings:
+    - Structured data types with computed properties simplify both processing and display logic
+    - Dedicated view components with clear responsibilities make code more maintainable
+    - Moving implementation components to the proper scope prevents compiler errors
+    - Following consistent patterns across the codebase improves developer experience

 - **Fixed Article Navigation Flicker Issue** (Completed):
   - Resolved visual issue when navigating between articles using chevron buttons:
     - Problem symptoms: When navigating to a new article, three different states would display in rapid succession: